qnikst/haskell-distributed.github.com/source/tutorial/getting-started.rst

 Sending messages
 ----------------

-We start a new process by evaluating :distributed-process:`runProcess <Control-Distributed-Process-Node.html#v:runProcess>`, which takes a node and a ``Process`` action to run, because our concurrent code will run in the ``Process`` monad.
+We start a new process by evaluating :distributed-process:`Control.Distributed.Process.Node.runProcess`, which takes a node and a :distributed-process:`Control.Distributed.Process.Process` action to run, because our concurrent code will run in the :distributed-process:`Control.Distributed.Process.Process` monad.
 Each process has an identifier associated to it.
 The process id can be used to send messages to the running process - here we will send one to ourselves!